-42. The Office notes that all of the respondents stress the importance of transferring the RE 1 MW capacity reallocation to the CORE programme.
-The Office also considers that Greentech's analysis of the DER Programme's purported increased electricity costs needs to be independently verified for accuracy, else such a claim is without merit.
-Furthermore, the Office disagrees with Greentech's comments that there will be no market for residential solar systems in the Cayman Islands and points out that this renewable resource is an integral component of the NEP.
-Accordingly, the Office intends to promote the continued use of rooftop solar systems to assist in meeting a part of the NEP's goals.
+- 72. The Office notes that all of the respondents stress the importance of transferring the (approximately) RE 1 MW capacity reallocation to the CORE programme.
+The Office also considers that Greentech's analysis of the DER Programme's purported increased electricity costs needs to be verified for accuracy, and cannot be accepted without independent verification.
+Furthermore, the Office acknowledges Greentech's comments that there will be no market for residential solar systems in the Cayman Islands and points out that this renewable resource is a small but an integral component of the NEP.
+Accordingly, the Office intends to promote the continued use of rooftop solar systems to assist in meeting a part of the NEP's goals and to make the reallocation. - 73.
+The Office has balanced all the considerations contained in the discussion arising from the issues raised in questions 1-3.
+It is the proposed determination of the Office that a reallocation is appropriate and that 500 kW capacity is reallocated to the CORE programme.
+The decision to reallocate 500 kW of the remaining 532 kW capacity not yet subscribed in the DER programme reflects a careful balancing process and recognition that the DER programme remains active and continues to have merit.